Lesson Flow

 Capability target

 Produce a reproducible preprocessing release that transforms raw or intermediate connectomics outputs into analysis-ready data, with explicit quality gates and full provenance.
+Students will be able to identify the specific cleaning operations that shape biological conclusions, justify every threshold decision, and document their preprocessing pipeline so that another researcher can audit and reproduce it.

 Why this module matters